11th July 2025 - Newsletter 24

 16th October :

-Quiz night to raise funds for club and to support Innovative Young Mind (IYM).
+Quiz night to raise funds for the club and to support Innovative Young Minds (IYM).

 This is a great night with lots of fun to be had, Get a team together and come along and support our club and it's projects